 ‘Your’ family?
 Ludwig thought.
 She wasn’t even trying at this point.
 She wasn’t even wearing Werner’s gloves either.
 The bareness felt unnatural, and something about the lightness in her shoulders made him feel uncomfortable.

 “Well, maybe that’s because the family isn’t all here, Maria.
-Though I doubt you could call it that.”
+I doubt you could even call it that.”

 Maria stared at him for a moment, before she cheerfully addressed the older man to her right, “Say, Morandi, why do Capricornians not relax when it is time to relax?”